tayheau/ResNet20_implementation/README.md

 **Table: ResNet parameters for CIFAR-10**

 Choosed $n=1$ for simplicity, leading to a ResNet20 architecture.

-## Data Augmentation
+### Data Augmentation
 The model’s ability to generalize must therefore be high.
-To achieve this, I have then modified the code in order to apply data augmentation.
-To to so, I applied random transformations to the dataset, such as shifts, zooms and horizontal flips.
-Similarly, to speed up the training process, the dataset is normalized.
+Data augmentation  Similarly, to speed up the training process, the dataset is normalized.
 Thoses transformations are only used on the training set.
 The validation and testing one are not altered by it.

-## Learning rate scheduler
-The OneCycleLR, introduced in this paper[[2]](#2) is applied.
+### OneCycle Learning Rate Policy:
+This project utilizes the OneCycleLR scheduler[[2]](#2) to dynamically adjust the learning rate during training, which can lead to faster convergence and better performance.

 ## Results
 To arrive to the current checkpoint, the Adam Optimizer and the CrossEntropyLoss are both used.
 With the following hyperparameters :